 Cause: Motorcycle Collision

-About Weeks: Officer Kevin Weeks died after crashing his police motorcycle on the Loop 101 near Broadway.
-He was a 7-year veteran of the department.
+About Officer Weeks: Officer Kevin Weeks was involved in an on-duty motorcycle collision on the Loop 101 near Broadway Road.
+Officer Weeks was a 7-year veteran of the department.
 He is survived by his parents, sister, and girlfriend.

 Officer Robert Lyle Hawk